MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a3/README.md

 ## zvfs.java

+### Challenges coming from Python

+Starting off, translating our implementation from python to java was not as straightforward as we initially assumed it would be.

+The biggest obstacle was coding in a completely new language.
+Java not being dynamically typed meant we had to refamiliarize ourselves with its strict syntax in a short time, read a lot of documentations to understand the key differences to python and truly understand the contrast.
+Learning the binary packing logic of java `ByteBuffer` and the `java.nio` package being among them.

+Knowing C made this drawback bearable since C also is statically typed meaning there was less confusion when it came to defining and initializing variables.

+All in all, the time and effort it took was larger by a significant margin.
+Since in Python, once the idea was understood, we could start coding more immediate than with Java.
+It still required understanding and research, however, with Java this time investment was compounded by us needing to invest more time into properly understanding Java as a language and reading/ summarizing its documentations.

 ### Design Decision for zvfs.java

-For the Java Implentation we mostly adhered to our python decisions.
-We used similar Helper Functions and implementd 3 classes for FileSystem, Header &Entry.
+For the Java implementation we mostly adhered to our python decisions.
+We used similar Helper Functions and implementd 3 classes for FileSystem, Header & Entry.

 **Helper Classes**

 **private static class FileSystem{...}**

 - stores all the entries for the FileSystem Object
+- Holds and decodes header data

 **private static class Header{...}**